AlbarKhan/AlbarKhan/README.md

 - 👋 Hi, I’m @AlbarKhan
-- 👀 I’m interested in Android Developemnt
+- 👀 I’m interested in Android Developemnt and Web Development
 - 🌱 I’m currently learning  Flutter
 - 💞️ I’m looking to collaborate on Android projects
 - 📫 How to reach me albarkhan60@gmail.com